 Shareholders who are natural persons are subject to tax on the income when it is distributed by UCITS; the distributed income retains the same characteristics as when received by the UCITS, i.e. dividends, fixed income, interest on receivables, etc. Shareholders therefore enjoy the same tax advantages as they would on directly held securities.
-The capital gain realised on the redemption of shares by an individual is subject to the progressive income tax scale and to social security contributions on investment income.

 For legal entities that are subject to corporation tax, the same principles apply to the income distributed by UCITS.